Azure/azure-sdk-for-cpp/samples/README.md

 ## Package Samples and How-To Guides

-Each package folder contains a subfolder called `/samples` with additional code samples.
+Every package folder contains a subfolder called `/samples` with additional code samples.
 These samples can be either short programs contained in `*.c` files, or more complete how-to guides (code samples and some commentary) contained in `*.md` files.
 You can find shortcuts to main how-to guides in the [**How-To Guides List**](#how-to-guide-list) section below.

 ## Integration Samples